votingworks/vxsuite/libs/auth/README.md

 right after, switching to an invalid state.
 We wouldn't want this to trigger the frontend error boundary, which throwing errors on the backend typically does.

+## Scripts

-## Initial Java Card Configuration Script
+### Initial Java Card Configuration Script

-This library also contains an initial Java Card configuration script to be run at the Bakery.
+This script is an initial Java Card configuration script to be run at the Bakery.

 ```
 # Install script dependencies